 Next, we generate polymorphous pixel-domain watermarks from feature-domain trigger patterns and embed them into host images.
 The feature-domain trigger pattern.
 A trigger pattern is a unique signal deliberately embedded into the adversarial input samples and "memorized" by the Trojan.
-Different from existing attacks, LoneNeuron exploits steganography-based triggers in the convolutional feature domain and reverse engineers them to pixel-domain triggers in Sections 5 and 6.
+Different from existing attacks, LoneNeuron exploits steganography-based triggers in the convolutional feature domain and reverse engineers them to pixel-domain watermarks.
+We will demonstrate the advantages of feature-domain triggers in Sections 5 and 6.
 The feature-domain activation pattern is an N-bit random binary string $\mathbf{k} \in \mathbb{B}^N$, which is like an N-bit symmetric encryption key that is pre-defined by the adversary.

 The feature-domain embedding of k.
-To embed $\mathbf{k} = \{k_i\}$ into the feature domain y of a host image, we first select N features from y to carry the trigger k, i.e., each feature B_i carries a bit k_i , and then select a bit in the binary representation of B_i to carry k_i .
+To embed $k = \{k_i\}$ into the feature domain y of a host image, we first select N features from y to carry the trigger k, i.e., each feature B_i carries a bit k_i , and then select a bit in the binary representation of B_i to carry k_i .